 "We are a team that is as diverse as the audience we serve, working relentlessly from cities and countries around the world to disrupt and reclaim our narratives."

-Say Morgan DeBaun.
+Morgan DeBaun says.
 But it was time for Blavity to retell its story.

 Blavity needed a new way to display its exponential growth, re-establish its core values and share its successes.
 Following in the steps of larger media companies, Blavity set out to forge a new identity as Blavity, Inc., an umbrella entity that pays homage to our roots, affirms who we are as a company and boldly charts a path forward.